ivansurif/azure-terraform-data-pipeline/README.md

 also created manually, which name does not need to be updated in this repo.
 No need to create tags when creating the Resource Group.

+Lastly, a **Storage Container** needs to be created within the previously created Storage Account.
+The container shall be named `tfstate`.
+If choosing a different name, the references to the Storage Container within this code need to be updated to match the selected name.

 Once a Resource Group and Storage Accounts are created, and the Access Key set in Secret ARM_ACCESS_KEY,
 Terraform takes it from there, including the creation of the Storage Container within that Storage Account where the Terraform state file will be stored.